Automation Tasks

 1. Open Operations > Automation.

-2. Use the Tasks tab (preview feature) to create and manage general tasks.
+2. Use the Tasks tab to create and manage general tasks.

 3. Select a task to open the task configuration page with Task, Steps, and History tabs.